How do I protect myself from credit card fraud?

 Phishing

-Phishing is a deceitful practice where faudsters impersonate banks or financial institutions to fish for your account number and PIN.
+Phishing is a deceitful practice where fraudsters impersonate banks or financial institutions to fish for your account number and PIN.
 They may use email, phone calls, or even mail to trick you into providing sensitive information.

 Remember, legitimate organisations will never ask for this information in such a manner.
 To stay safe, avoid using easily guessable PINs like family birthdays, which can make you an easy target.